wpietak/PCA-Mean-Reversion/README.md

   - s
 - Fees

-Hourly klines for spot prices from Cryptocompare are only used for signal generation, and more specifically - for PCA (inverse) transformation.
+Hourly klines for spot prices from Cryptocompare are only used for signal generation, and more specifically - for PCA transformation.

 ### Bid-Ask Spread